Nashville Sounds Rain Policy

 The Sounds ask for your patience and encourage you to use the two methods described above to check on the status of the game.
 If none of the above announce that the game has been postponed, you may assume that every attempt will be made to play the game as scheduled.

 IF IT BEGINS TO RAIN DURING THE GAME...

 If it starts to rain while a game is in progress, the grounds crew will cover the field if it is necessary to keep the playing surface suitable for play.
 The game will then enter a rain delay.
 During this time, team officials and Pacific Coast League umpires will pay close attention to the weather and the forecast for the remainder of the game.
 After a reasonable amount of time, the umpires will decide if the weather has improved and is suitable for play or if the game should be declared a rainout.

 If the teams have played five innings or more (or if the Sounds are leading after four and a half innings of play) and a rainout is declared, the game is considered an official game.
 In other words, the game is finished, the game has a final score, and play will not continue at a later date.
 On the other hand, if a game is rained out before being declared an official game, you should hold onto your tickets, since they can be redeemed for tickets to a future game (see below).

 Rainout Ticket Policy

-In the event of a rainout, your ticket will be good for any 2020 regular season game and may be exchanged at the First Tennessee Park Box Office for a ticket of equal or lesser value, subject to availability.
+In the event of a rainout, your ticket will be good for any 2020 regular season game and may be exchanged at the First Horizon Park Box Office for a ticket of equal or lesser value, subject to availability.
 Please understand that the Sounds will not give any cash refunds.
 No exchanges will be made for complimentary tickets.
 There are no rain check privileges associated with the second game of a doubleheader.